bclynch/pomb-old/README.md

 - Admin page to change certain types of things like hero banner, highlighted posts, or grid design
 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)
 - Would like to add some tracking measures.
 Similar to gizmodo can display views, favs, and comments on posts
-    - Google analytics would be nice as well
+    - Google analytics required as well https://github.com/angulartics/angulartics2
 - Would like to mod the categories a bit.
 Similar to bikepacking.com in that you can have broader features for topics.
 Probably backpacking, biking, travel, join, etc. Gear would be a subset for ea category.

 ### Bugs + Issues

 - Need to consider how to retrieve thumbnail for search results.
 Currently the index doesn't give back the relational options.
 Need to figure out how to do so (better) or add a prop on the main post object with a link to the thumbnail.
-- Mobile navbar jacked up
 - Need to redraw geo map on regions when changing region (doesn't destroy the original element)
 - Fix transition on mobile nav.
 Probably some kind of fade in with no moving transition. https://forum.ionicframework.com/t/adding-custom-transitions-custom-modal-transition/75924/3